luigirazum/hello-rails-back-end/README.md

 # 👋**Hello Rails React** <a name="about-project"></a>

   **Hello Rails React** is a sample project that shows how to integrate Rails and React.
-  It is composed of two projects, one for the back end and another one to for the front end.
+  It is composed of two projects, one for the back end and another one for the front end.

   ### Ruby on Rails
   - RoR is used for the back end, and it is configured as an api, so it attends the requests of the front end.